 - Romeo and Juliet

-You can turn this into a top notch dish with broad beans from your garden and real bread made with 100% wholemeal flour; both are difficult to find in the shops so the chances are you will be making your bruschetta just like everyone else.
+You can turn this into a top-notch dish with broad beans from your garden and real bread made with 100% wholemeal flour; both are difficult to find in the shops so the chances are alas you will be making your bruschetta just like everyone else.
 So here's the basic recipe.

-Which of the top three forms of broad beans are you going to use?
+Which of these three forms of broad beans are you going to use?

 Keep it simple, Stupid; our slogan is slow food, made fast.
-Saving you time and money; it is all part of the Cyan Zone philosophy.
+Saving you time and money is all part of the Cyan Zone philosophy.

-Unfortunately your supermarket loaf will never qualify as medicine; even so-called wholemeal artisan bread is made from refined flour.
-And broad beans picked when too mature become hard and starchy; that is why the traditional method first pods them, and then pops them to remove the husk.
+Unfortunately your supermarket loaf will never qualify as medicine; even most so-called wholemeal artisan bread is made from refined flour.
+And broad beans picked when too mature become hard and starchy.
+That is why most cooks first pod them; and then pop them to remove the skin.

-Remember that more than half the L-dopa in broad beans is to be found in the young shells.
+Remember that more than half of the L-dopa in broad beans is to be found in the young pods.
+That's the stuff that gives them their magical satiety factor.
+It's often being called the happy hormone.

-So, if you want your food to be your medicine, growing broad beans and baking your own artisan bread is the way to go.
+So if you want food to be your medicine, growing broad beans and baking your own artisan bread is the way to go.
 Both will improve your well-being in leaps and bounds; more about that below.

-If raw garlic gives you indigestion, drop the clove into the boiling water for 1 minute.
+If raw garlic gives you indigestion, drop the clove into the boiling-water for one minute.

-Just like we humans like to remove most of the bran and germ from our wheat before baking, so it slides down the throat, most recipes recommend you discard both the pod and the bean husk.
-That is why the broad bean is listed as having a high glycemic index; it is in fact highly refined.
+We humans like to remove most of the bran and germ from our wheat before baking so that it will slide deliciously down the throat; likewise most recipes recommend you discard both the pod and the bean skin.
+That is why they are listed as having a high glycemic-index; the whole dish is refined.

-The tender young pod contains much of the important nutrients and together with the husk of the bean has invaluable fibre that lowers the GI and provides vital prebiotics for the teeming billions of bugs in the colon.
+The tender young pods contain important nutrients, have invaluable fibre that lowers the GI and provide vital prebiotics for the teeming billions of bugs in the colon; so too the bean skin.

 It takes a little time to retrain the tongue and lips; ultimately we have to accept that whole foods are chewy.

-Nutritionally, we live in a mad world, that would have you remove the most important parts of your wheat and beans, discard them and then separately purchase them in capsules at great expense.
+Nutritionally speaking we live in a mad world that would have you remove the most important parts of your wheat and beans, discard them and then separately purchase those nourishing substances in capsules at great expense.

-To get the very best from your flour, we recommend purchasing a flour mill and baking your own artisan bread; you can then have the very best loaf in the whole world, with all the finest nutrients and far superior taste for under a dollar.
+To get the most from your flour, we recommend purchasing a small mill and baking your own artisan bread; you can then have the very best loaf in the whole world, with all the finest nutrients and far superior taste for under a dollar.
 Dinkum, I do it every day.

 "When the world wearies, and society ceases to satisfy,